 - Touch a word after which you want to insert a remark.

-- A remark marker is shown in a Bible translation as a chapter number plus a remark order number
+- A remark marker is shown in a Bible module as a chapter number plus a remark order number in that chapter.

 - Favorites are kept separately for every profile.
 However, you can import favorites from another profile.